-Let's say you have a car accident in Texas and the other driver was at fault.
-You open a claim with the other driver's insurance company and an adjuster is assigned.
+Let’s say you have a car accident in Texas and the other driver was at fault.
+You open a claim with the other driver’s insurance company and an adjuster is assigned.
 The adjuster needs to investigate the accident in order to determine whether their driver is at fault or not.
-Naturally, they may need to speak with their driver in order to get their version.
-However, the other driver is not returning the adjuster's calls.
+Naturally, the adjuster may need to speak with their driver in order to get his version of the accident.
+However, the other driver is not returning the adjuster’s calls.

 Know Your Standing with the Insurance Company.